Reading time: 7 minutes

 To qualify for a PLS loan, you or your partner must have equity in a property you can use as security for the loan.

 The property can be your own home, an investment property or farmland but it must be located in Australia.
 The real estate can be owned by a company or trust, but either you or your partner must be an attributable stakeholder of the company or trust.

-Services Australia may accept property in a retirement village as security if you or your partner’s name is on the freehold title, you are not contractually prevented from selling the property, and you or your partner’s estate control the distribution of the asset.
+Property in a retirement village may be accepted as security if you or your partner’s name is on the freehold title of the property, you are not contractually prevented from selling the property, and you or your partner’s estate controls the distribution of the asset.

-With a PLS loan, you can choose how much of your real estate value you want to use as security.
+With a PLS loan, you can choose how much of the value of your property you want to use as security for your loan.

 7. Low interest rates

-At present there is a lower interest rate (4.5% per year compound) for PLS loans than for comparable reverse mortgages.
+At present, there is a lower interest rate (4.5% per year compound) for PLS loans than for comparable reverse mortgages in the open market.